hmvyp/thicket/docs/readme.txt

     copy
     mixed - copy from the outside of materialization scope, symlinks inside.

+There are also a few additional options, see CHANGELOG.txt for details.

 ► Building Thicket

-Thicket is written in C++ using std::filesystem, so at least C++17 is needed. gcc or clang for Linux and clang for Windows are both ok (at least clang as it bundled with Microsoft command line toolset aka «Build Tools for Visual Studio»)
+Thicket is written in C++ using std::filesystem, so at least C++17 is needed.

+gcc or clang for Linux and clang for Windows are both ok (at least clang as it bundled with Microsoft command line toolset aka «Build Tools for Visual Studio»)

+The only dependency is boost/nowide used for utf-8/utf-16 conversions under Windows platform.
+The boost/nowide sources are included in the repo, so you do not need to download or checkout everything else.

-To build Thicket just compile the single file: src/cornus_thicket/main.cpp (it is the only .cpp file in the Thicket sources, all others are just headers).
+To build Thicket just compile the single file: src/cornus_thicket/main.cpp with include path pointed to "src" folder.
+(there is only one .cpp file in the Thicket sources, all others are just headers).

-Do not forget -std=c++17 compiler option if it is not default for your compiler.
+Do not forget -std=c++17 (or higher) compiler option if it is not default for your compiler.

-For details see shell scripts located in the "build" directory for compilers invocation examples.
+For compilers invocation examples see shell scripts located in the "build" directory.

-► Important note.

-Thicket is evolving and this readme does not cover all new features, such as extended mountpoint record syntax, new command line options, etc. See CHANGELOG.txt for the new features description.

 ► Thicket usage example.

-An example of root_path tree before Thicket invokation:
+Root_path tree before Thicket invocation:

 .
 ├── importedA